-- 468. In addition to the investigative requirements set forth in this Agreement, with respect to officer-involved shootings and officer-involved deaths, the City and CPD will ensure that CPD members act in a manner that is consistent with CPD's commitment to the principle of the sanctity of life, including the prompt screening or covering of human remains and, following timely evidence collection procedures, removal of human remains. - 469.
+- 489. The City recognizes that officer-involved shootings are traumatic incidents.
+The City and CPD are committed to treating all impacted with dignity and respect. - 490.
+The City and CPD are committed to ensuring their actions do not unreasonably impede access to information for families of the injured and deceased. - 491.
+In addition to the investigative requirements set forth in this Agreement, with respect to officer-involved shootings and officer-involved deaths, the City and CPD will ensure that CPD members act in a manner that is consistent with CPD's commitment to the principle of the sanctity of life, and will treat the deceased with respect, including the prompt screening from public view or covering of the deceased and, following timely evidence collection procedures, removal of the deceased. - 492.
 Criminal investigations into the actions of any CPD member relating to any "officer-involved death" will comply with the Police and Community Relations Improvement Act, 50 ILCS 727/1-1 et seq. ("PCRIA").
 The City will use best efforts to ensure that a "law enforcement agency," as that term is defined under PCRIA, will conduct such investigations.
 The "law enforcement agency" conducting criminal investigations into the actions of any CPD member relating to any "officer-involved death" will have substantial experience and expertise in criminal homicide investigations.